swornim00/blood-donors/readme.md

 #How to contribute?

 Thank you for the contribution in advance.
-There is a folder docs, which contains the files.You can just simply edit a "donors.json" for adding names of donors.
+You can just simply edit a "donors.json" for adding names of donors.
 The data should be formatted as previous one and the number should be just incrementing.
+You can contriute to javascript file and index.html or add more the better experience of needy ones.

 ##Fork
 ##Pull Request